 Meetings of Directors

 A minimum of four board meetings are required each year.
 If the person was not a Director for the full year the date of appointment or cessation is shown.
-During the year seven Board meetings of Directors were held and two matters were resolved by circular resolution.
+During the year 5 Board meetings of Directors were held.